paulio11/P5-Pokebox-API/TESTING.md

 ## Manual Testing

-In addition to automated testing I carried out the manual tests below for aspects not covered with automated testing, note this is also covered in manual front-end testing.
+In addition to automated testing I carried out the manual tests below for aspects not covered with automated testing, note this is also covered by comprehensive manual front-end testing.

 ### Profiles